-Map Viewer Classic allows you to explore your data in different ways through a variety of smart mapping styles.
+Map Viewer Classic allows you to explore your data through a variety of smart mapping styles.
 When you use Change Style in Map Viewer Classic, the nature of your data determines the styling suggestions you see by default.
 Once you decide how you want to present the layer, you can make changes to its appearance that are immediately reflected on the map.
 With Map Viewer Classic, you have control over styling elements such as color ramps, line weights, transparency, and symbols.

 Supported layer types

 You can use Change Style smart mapping with the following types of layers:

 - Hosted feature layer